Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 You might have to replace the thermostat’s battery.
 Also, make sure that the thermostat didn’t lose its settings – this could have happened during a power outage, for example.

-What Does Wake Mean on Thermostat?
+What Does ‘Wake’ Mean on My Thermostat?

 The thermostat sets a certain temperature during the ‘wake’ period – the time of the day when you are awake.
 By default, the ‘wake’ period is usually between 6 a.m. and 10 p.m.

-Fans might send the warmer air closer to the floor, making everyone feel hotter; however, the appliances also create a refreshing breeze.In fact, using a ceiling fan together with an air con allows you to raise the thermostat setting by around 4 F and still feel comfortable.
+However, the air movement by the fan also creates a breeze against your skin, which has a cooling effect (i.e. the wind chill factor).
+In fact, using a ceiling fan together with an air conditioner allows you to raise the thermostat setting by around 4 F and still feel comfortable.

 Read: Why Does The Room Temperature Not Match The Thermostat Setting?